ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Output Control Parameters {#output-control-parameters}

-cwnd: The transport sender's congestion window, which limits the amount of data in flight.
+cwnd: The transport sender's congestion window.
+When transmitting data, the sending connection ensures that inflight does not exceed cwnd.

 BBR.pacing_rate: The current pacing rate for a BBR flow, which controls inter-packet spacing.